Juremy1234/assignment2/readme.txt

 2. Find Custom Post Type.
 3. Click Activate to use widget right away.

-== Frequently Asked Questions ==

-= Does this theme support any plugins? =

-portfolio includes support for Infinite Scroll in Jetpack.

 == Changelog ==

-= 1.0 - May 12 2015 =
+= 1.0 - Aug 19 2016 =
 * Initial release

-= 2.0 - August 19 2016 =
-* 2016 release

-== Options==
+== Adding Custom Posts to Widget ==

-1. In your admin panel, go to Appearance > Themes Options.
+1. In your admin panel, go to My Travels > Add New.
-2. Read through each option, click desired settings.
-3. Click Save Changes to apply your changes right away.
+2. Enter desired Title and Content.
+3. In Featured Image > Click "Set featured image" > Upload Image to add a thumbnail.
+4. Click Publish to add thumbnail and excerpt to be displayed in a sidebar through the widget.

-== Custom Query ==
+== Shortcode ==

 1. In your admin panel, go to Posts > Add New.
 2. Enter desired Title and Content.
 3. In Category > Click"custom-homepage".
 4. In Featured Image > Click "Set featured image" > Upload Image to add a thumbnail.
-4. Click Publish to add thumbnail and excerpt to custom homepage.
+4. Click Publish to add thumbnail and excerpt to widget.

 == Credits ==

-* Based on Underscores http://underscores.me/, (C) 2012-2016 Automattic, Inc., [GPLv2 or later](https://www.gnu.org/licenses/gpl-2.0.html)
-* normalize.css http://necolas.github.io/normalize.css/, (C) 2012-2016 Nicolas Gallagher and Jonathan Neal, [MIT](http://opensource.org/licenses/MIT)
+(C) 2016 Juremy Seochand